-Melchizedek was not from the line of Levi and yet he was still a priest.
-Jesus is our high priest, but as the apostle Paul explains He is not a leviticial priest:
+Melchizedek wasn't from the line of Levi and yet he was still a priest.
+Jesus is our high priest, but as the apostle Paul explained He's not a leviticial priest:

-Hebrews 7:14: "For it is evident that our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood.

-15 And it is yet far more evident: for that after the similitude of Melchisedec there ariseth another priest,

-16 Who is made, not after the law of a carnal commandment, but after the power of an endless life.

-17 For he testifieth, Thou art a priest for ever after the order of Melchisedec."
+Hebrews 7:14-17: "For it is evident that our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood.
+And it is yet far more evident: for that after the similitude of Melchisedec there ariseth another priest, Who is made, not after the law of a carnal commandment, but after the power of an endless life.
+For he testifieth, Thou art a priest for ever after the order of Melchisedec."

 Why was this necessary?
-Well, the reason Jesus needed to be a priest of a different order is because the levitical priesthood could not save anyone.
-The levitical sacrifices were actually unable to forgive sins:
+The reason Jesus needed to be a priest of a different order is because the Levitical priesthood couldn't save anyone.
+The Levitical sacrifices were unable to forgive sins: